pi-etro/quadLegas/README.md

 ## Usage

-After you started quadLegas, select option `1` to list all students who are in the same classes as you - enter your university ID (RA) and the path to the *csv* file (`/path/to/file.csv`) - or option `2` to list all students from one or more classes - enter the number of classes to consult, the code for each class and the path to the *csv* file.
+After you started quadLegas, select option `1` to list all students who are in the same classes as you, enter your university ID (RA) and the path to the *csv* file (`/path/to/file.csv`).
+Select option `2` to list all students from one or more classes, enter the number of classes to consult, the code for each class and the path to the *csv* file.

-In the output *csv* file, each column each column corresponds to a class with the class code as header, each row has the students' name or the university ID (RA) - in case quadLegas doesn't know the name associated with the ID.
+In the output *csv* file, each column corresponds to a class with the class code as header, each row has the students' name or the university ID (RA), in case quadLegas doesn't know the name for that ID.

 Enter `0` any time to return to the menu and `4` to exit the menu and quit quadLegas.